I have a friend who enjoys horse racing. Well, to be precise, I have a friend who enjoys betting on horse races.

-One of the cards that was valuable, due to its rarity, was Black Lotus.
-Collectibles are always a sexy alternative investment but pop culture collectibles are even more so because of the closer emotional connection.
+One of the valuable cards, due to its rarity, was Black Lotus.
+Collectibles are always a sexy alternative investment but pop culture collectibles are even more so because of the close emotional connection.
 I know how coveted the Black Lotus was even back then – so it comes as no shock that you can buy shares of an Alpha edition Black Lotus currently valued at $90,000 on Mythic Markets.

 Another similar company is Otis, which lets you invest in sneakers, collectibles, and contemporary art.